Policies

 Children should be supervised at all times by a responsible adult whilst on library premises.

-All library users should familiarize themselves with the designated emergency exits in each library.
+All library users should familiarise themselves with the designated emergency exits in each library.
 They are to exit the building through the nearest exit when prompted by announcements, alarms, or Library staff during a fire or security emergency.

 In addition, users are required to adhere to the Campus Security Policy as set out by Campus Security Division (CSD).